drew9781/ansible_pve_deploy/README.md

 ## Usage
 ```
-python3 ansible_pve_deploy/__main__.py template.csv
+python3 ansible_pve_deploy/__main__.py template.yml
 ```
-The script takes the csv file as a configuration file for the clones.
+The script takes the yml file as a configuration file for the clones.
 Edit the file to specify clone information.

 ## Prepare template on proxmox
 ```